 - One of my favorite solutions comes from Pawnation: "Some experts recommend clicker training.
 This method involves training your cat to jump off the counter on a cue word, like 'off'.
 When the cat follows your cue, click the clicker, then reward your cat with a treat."
 Positive reinforcement!

-And if your cats do occasionally traipse around your countertops?
-VetStreet wants you to protect your health —and the health of your guests — by cleaning the surfaces thoroughly before preparing food.
+If your cats do occasionally traipse around your countertops, VetStreet wants you to protect your health —and the health of your guests — by cleaning the surfaces thoroughly before preparing food.
 Hot water, soap, and an antibacterial agent should do the trick.